REPRODUCTION -1

 (i) Propagation by cuttings

-When a portion of a stem or root is cut off and put in a moist soil it produces roots and sprouts and new independent plant produced.
+When a portion of a stem or root is cut off and put in moist soil, it produces roots and sprouts, and a new independent plant is produced.

 (ii) Propagation by grafting

-It involves the attachment of a part of a plant to early rooted plant.
-This type of propagation can be carried out between plant of the same species (or related species), e.g. orange and lemon
+It involves the attachment of a part of a plant to an already rooted plant.
+This type of propagation can be carried out between plants of the same species (or related species), e.g., orange and lemon.

-For grafting to be successful the xylem and phloem of both plants must be in direct contract, to ensure the easy movement of materials between two plants.
+For grafting to be successful, the xylem and phloem of both plants must be in direct contact to ensure the easy movement of materials between the two plants.

 Grafting